amaglamatedclyde/tidy_data_class_project/README.md

 * in the next step of the script, we extract the descriptive names of the variables from the file 'features.txt' and replace the column names of the complete_set table with these names.
 The explanation of these names can be found in the code book provided in this repository and originate in the file 'feature_info.txt', the text of which has been appended to the Code Book.
 It should be noted that not all of the orginal variable names are valid R variable names so the make.names() function is used to legalize them.

 * Next we subset the variables of interest from the table using dplyr select().
 These are all of the variables that are calculated means or standard deviations.
-I've chosen to include all varibles with the word 'mean' in the title, rather than arbitrarily eliminate them because they don't follow the pattern of indicating a mean function has been applied by using parentheses, i.e. "mean().""
+I've chosen to include all varibles with the word 'mean' in the title, rather than arbitrarily eliminate them because they don't follow the pattern of indicating a mean function has been applied by using parentheses, i.e. "mean()."

 * At this step the 'label' column consists of integer values that correspond to the activites performed when test subject measurements were taken.
 We create a column 'activity' and substitute the descriptive names of the activities as they correspond to the integer values, and after delete the 'label' column.